rohitha-edara/rohitha-edara.github.io/_pages/about.md

 <p align="justify">I am also developing a series of four reports on racial/ethnic inequalities in the ECE workforce, led by Dr. Frankenberg and co-authored with Dr. Karen Babbs Hollett for the <a href="https://cecr.ed.psu.edu/">Center for Education and Civil Rights (CECR)</a>.
 My other research interests include policy interventions surrounding the care and protection of children in shelter homes and all children outside parental care.</p>

-<h2 class="news-heading">News</h2>
+<h1 class="news-heading">News</h1>

-<h3>2024</h3>
+<h2>2024</h2>
   <div class="news-item">
-	<h4>Presented the paper, 'Investigating Mechanisms Contributing to Racial-Ethnic Disparities in Wages and Benefits of ECE Teachers' at <a href="https://aefpweb.org/">AEFP</a> Annual Conference 2024 in Baltimore, MD.</h4>
+	<p>Presented the paper, 'Investigating Mechanisms Contributing to Racial-Ethnic Disparities in Wages and Benefits of ECE Teachers' at <a href="https://aefpweb.org/">AEFP</a> Annual Conference 2024 in Baltimore, MD.</p>
   </div>

   <div class="news-item">
-	<h4>Presented the paper, 'Assessing the Impact of Private School Sector Growth on Caste-based Segregation in India' at <a href="https://conference.cies.us/">Comparative and International Education Society (CIES) Annual Conference</a> 2024 in Miami, FL.</h4>
+	<p>Presented the paper, 'Assessing the Impact of Private School Sector Growth on Caste-based Segregation in India' at <a href="https://conference.cies.us/">Comparative and International Education Society (CIES) Annual Conference</a> 2024 in Miami, FL.</p>
   </div>

   <div class="news-item">
-	<h4>Attended the <a href="https://www.mixtapesessions.io/sessions/">Causal Inference Mixtape sessions</a> II (advances in difference-in-differences) and III (synthetic controls) by Dr. Scott Cunningham.</h4>
+	<p>Attended the <a href="https://www.mixtapesessions.io/sessions/">Causal Inference Mixtape sessions</a> II (advances in difference-in-differences) and III (synthetic controls) by Dr. Scott Cunningham.</p>
   </div>

  <h3>2023</h3>

   <div class="news-item">
-	<h4>Presented the paper, 'Racial/Ethnic Disparities in ECE Teaching and Community Contexts' at the <a href="https://ed.psu.edu/college-education-research-conference-2023">Penn State College of Education Research Annual Conference</a>.</h4>
+	<p>Presented the paper, 'Racial/Ethnic Disparities in ECE Teaching and Community Contexts' at the <a href="https://ed.psu.edu/college-education-research-conference-2023">Penn State College of Education Research Annual Conference</a>.</p>
   </div>

   <div class="news-item">
-	<h4>Presented the poster, 'Assessing the Impact of India's Right to Education (RTE) Act, 2009 on Caste-based School Segregation' at the <a href="https://aefpweb.org/">Association for Education Finance and Policy (AEFP)</a> Annual Conference 2023 in Denver, CO.</h4>
+	<p>Presented the poster, 'Assessing the Impact of India's Right to Education (RTE) Act, 2009 on Caste-based School Segregation' at the <a href="https://aefpweb.org/">Association for Education Finance and Policy (AEFP)</a> Annual Conference 2023 in Denver, CO.</p>
   </div>

    <div class="news-item">
-	<h4>Got to participate in the <a href="https://sicss.io/2023/howard-mathematica/">Summer Institute in Computational Social Science (SICSS) - Howard/Mathematica</a></h4>
+	<p>Got to participate in the <a href="https://sicss.io/2023/howard-mathematica/">Summer Institute in Computational Social Science (SICSS) - Howard/Mathematica</a>.</p>
   </div>

 <div class="news-item">
-	<h4> Paper with <a href="https://maithreyigopalan.mystrikingly.com/?">Dr. Maithreyi Gopalan</a>, <a href="[https://aefpweb.org/](https://journals.sagepub.com/doi/full/10.1177/23328584231177616)">'Health Policies as Education Policies?
-A Review of Causal Evidence and Mechanisms'</a>, was accepted for publication at AERA Open.</h4>
+	<p> Paper with <a href="https://maithreyigopalan.mystrikingly.com/?">Dr. Maithreyi Gopalan</a>, <a href="[https://aefpweb.org/](https://journals.sagepub.com/doi/full/10.1177/23328584231177616)">'Health Policies as Education Policies?
+A Review of Causal Evidence and Mechanisms'</a>, was accepted for publication at AERA Open.</p>
   </div>

   <div class="news-item">
-	<h4>Presented the paper, <a href="https://appam.confex.com/appam/2022/meetingapp.cgi/Paper/46135">Assessing the Extent and Scale of Caste-based School Segregation in India [Student Research Presentation]</a> at the <a href="https://www.appam.org/about-appam/">Association for Policy Analysis and Management (APPAM)</a> Fall Research Conference 2022 in Washington, D.C.</h4>
+	<p>Presented the paper, <a href="https://appam.confex.com/appam/2022/meetingapp.cgi/Paper/46135">Assessing the Extent and Scale of Caste-based School Segregation in India [Student Research Presentation]</a> at the <a href="https://www.appam.org/about-appam/">Association for Policy Analysis and Management (APPAM)</a> Fall Research Conference 2022 in Washington, D.C.</p>
  </div>

 </body>